One family will never forget what actor Mark Hamill did for their dying son.

 Hamill responded to his tweets with his own statement about the experience.
 "I've been so lucky — feel it's my duty 2 give back in any way I can," he wrote.
 "Much prefer visits 2 hospitals than talk shows.
 Heartbreaking but inspirational — makes my career seem trivial in comparison — Wish I could do more."

 Sikorra has written a book chronicling his family's experience raising two children with Batten disease, "Defying Gravity."
 All proceeds from the book will go to the Beyond Batten Disease Foundation to fund research and support other families battling Batten.

 "We have managed to have a grace-filled life," said Sikorra.
 "The 'advantage' that this diagnosis has given us was that we were able to recognize how precious life is, and how fleeting.
 We can focus on our relationships with each other, our love, our laughter, our connections with our family, our connections with our faith."

 And just like the epic saga his son loved so much as a child, Sikorra said that in many ways, their family's story is as universal as it is unique.
 "We are all going to suffer," he said.
 "We’re all going to experience loss, and death, and health crises.
 To me, it’s just about the fact that if you can really be aware that life is a gift, it can’t help but change how you choose to relate to other people and your own life."

-To learn more about Batten disease and contribute to research and possible treatments, visit the Beyond Batten Disease Foundation.
+To learn more about Batten disease, visit the Beyond Batten Disease Foundation.